What’s On in and around Cirencester

 Talk - Volcanology

 A talk by Professor Hazel Rymer, Emeritus Professor of Environmental Volcanology, The Open University for Cirencester Science & Technology Society.
-Their website will be found here.

 The Living & The Dead - visit to the RAU herbarium